 Nursing home abuse is a serious issue that can lead to long-term injuries or even death.
 If you are worried about your safety, your family member, or any other person living in a nursing home, contact a nursing home abuse attorney with Cantor Grana Buckner Bucci for help.
-Our personal injury law firm attorneys have extensive experience handling elder abuse and neglect cases in Richmond and across the state.
+Our personal injury attorneys have extensive experience handling elder abuse and neglect cases in Richmond and across the state.

 What Rights Does a Nursing Home Resident have in Richmond, Virginia?